High-Resolution Atomic Magnetometer-Based Imaging of Integrated Circuits and Batteries: Abstract

 \section{Abstract}

-We present a high-resolution magnetic imaging system based on a free-induction-decay (FID) optically pumped magnetometer (OPM), integrated with a two-axis scanning micro-electromechanical systems (MEMS) micromirror for automated beam steering.
-A double-pass optical geometry enables the millimeter-scale device under test (DUT) to be placed directly behind the vapor cell, minimizing the standoff distance and thereby improving spatial resolution, which is fundamentally limited by atomic spin diffusion and the optical beam waist.
-The functionality of the imaging system was tested on a diverse set of magnetic sources, including a custom printed-circuit board (PCB) with alternating copper tracks, whose measured results agreed well with theoretical predictions based on the Biot–Savart law.
-The system successfully resolves spatially varying current distributions, identifies polarity-dependent asymmetries in an integrated bridge rectifier chip, and tracks the dynamic current evolution of a ceramic battery in situ.
-These capabilities highlight its potential for noninvasive diagnostics of electronic circuits and batteries.
+Optically pumped magnetometers (OPMs) have emerged as a powerful technique for high-resolution magnetic field imaging.
+However, achieving sub-millimeter spatial resolution at sub-picotesla sensitivities ($\mathbf{<1}$~pT/$\boldsymbol{\sqrt{\mathrm{Hz}}}$) remains challenging, particularly under finite-field conditions.
+We present a high-resolution magnetic imaging system based on a free-induction-decay (FID) OPM integrated with a two-axis scanning micromirror for automated beam steering.
+The double-pass optical configuration allows millimeter-scale devices under test (DUTs) to be positioned directly behind the vapor cell.
+This enables a standoff distance of 2.7~mm between the magnetic source and the atomic vapor, improving practical imaging resolution by increasing the amplitude of near-field magnetic signals sampled within the sensitive volume.
+Spatial resolution is experimentally demonstrated by imaging a custom printed circuit board (PCB) containing antiparallel copper tracks spaced 2~mm apart, with measured field maps in close agreement with Biot--Savart predictions.
+The OPM achieves an optimal field sensitivity of $\mathbf{0.5}$~pT/$\boldsymbol{\sqrt{\mathrm{Hz}}}$, demonstrating the system’s capability for high-precision magnetic field measurements.
+The imaging system is further validated by resolving polarity-dependent asymmetries in a bridge rectifier integrated circuit (IC) and tracking current dynamics in a ceramic battery \textit{in situ}.
+These results highlight the potential of OPM-based systems for noninvasive diagnostics of electronic circuits and batteries.